 We are excited to share a video podcast, Short Stature: Key challenges in diagnosing and managing patients, which explores primary IGF-1 deficiency, GH deficiency and other rare growth disorders.
 International Pediatric Endocrinologists Prof. Philippe Backeljauw and Prof. Joachim Woelfle discuss why giving children with short stature an early and correct diagnosis is essential to achieve their full growth potential with appropriate treatment.

-A child’s growth is one of the best indications of good health.
-Physicians frequently track a child’s growth to see that he or she is developing with a normal growth pattern.
-The normal growth curve falls between the 3rd and the 97th percentile of all children.
-However, children who are shorter than 97.5 percent of their peers of the same age and sex can be described as having short stature.
+A child’s growth is one of the best indications of overall health.
+Health care providers track children’s growth to see that they are developing with a normal growth pattern.
+Height follows a normal belldistribution curve, and children shorter that the 2.3%ile (<-2 standard deviations, SD) can be described as having short stature.

 Michelle was born December 18, 2000.
 She was a healthy 7lbs 8oz and 19 inches long, the perfect 50th percentile.
 Immediately though her percentiles started to drop and have never stopped.
 Her first year was filled with worry about why she was not growing.